 The Inn at Mount Julian is an unassuming, intimate, cozy space.
-The Inn is part of Viamede Resort, a century old, newly renovated family and couples resort, on Stoney Lake in the Kawarthas area north of Toronto.
-The Inn at Mount Julian is a fine dining experience, grounded clearly by the area’s landscape and the abundant local farms and resources.
+A part of Viamede Resort, the Inn is part of a century old, newly renovated family and couples resort, on Stoney Lake in the Kawarthas area just north of Toronto.
+A fine dining experience, grounded clearly by the area’s landscape and the abundant local farms and resources, the Inn at Mount Julian is exceptional.
 The resort and The Inn subscribe to a locavore food philosophy that means all the food is locally sourced.

 Originally when we planned to visit Viamede Resort we hoped to have dinner at the Boathouse one night and then get a barbecue basket, which are both two great options at the resort.
 This was a family weekend after all.
 We had our kids with us.
 They are 12 and 14, and although technically they could stay on their own or dine in the cottage together, they both still fight too much as siblings.
 My youngest has a lot of impulsivity and it’s too much to expect her older sister to babysit her.

-Our last night at Viamede was Easter Sunday.
-It felt like a night to celebrate and it also felt like we had come too far together to risk not tasting the five course meal at The Inn at Mount Julian.
+Our last night at Viamede was Easter Sunday, a night to celebrate and frankly it also felt like we had come too far together to risk not tasting the five course meal at The Inn at Mount Julian.
 So we made a reservation and we dressed neat but casual and decided to see what the Inn had to offer.

 The kids even loved the cheese canapés and they were surprised they enjoyed duck so much.
-After that the soup came – golden carrot and stinging nettle.
+Golden carrot and stinging nettle soup followed.
 The carrots were extremely flavourful and the soup was creamy, featuring first of the season back 40 Maple and carrot bacon and birch milk.

 Wild edibles consisted of fiddleheads, leek and ginger and Mount Julian garden greens with a hint of maple too.
 I had never tasted fiddleheads before and these were flavoured lightly for a really refreshing taste that worked with the wine pairing we had.
 After that was maple smoked duck breast, shown above, which both of the kids really enjoyed as well.
 I’ve had duck many times before but this was moist and cooked perfectly.

-Charcoal Organic Trout was followed with some artisan breads that everyone loved, accompanied by chestnut puree and blueberry gastrique.
+Charcoal Organic Trout was moist and flavourful with a slight smoky finish.
+Everyone loved the artisan breads, which tasted better than they look in the photos and those were accompanied by chestnut puree and blueberry gastrique.
 The chestnut puree was remarkable like a lighter almond or nut butter.

 The dinner was complete with an ice wine pairing (which I wish I had written down because it was really unique) and chocolate/beet dessert that on paper sounds bizarre, but was really brilliant.
-Chocolate goat’s ganache with salted beet and garden radish cress ice cream was memorable.
-I was surprised I enjoyed the radish cress ice cream as much as I did.
+Chocolate goat’s ganache with salted beet and garden radish cress ice cream – so memorable!
+Radish cress ice cream was the perfect amount of sweet and savoury.